Skip to content

 License Build Status Documentation

-License Github actions Github actions
+License ci Github actions

 LightKrylov

-Targeting large-scale linear algebra applications where the matrix $\mathbf{A}$ is only defined implicitly (e.g. through a call to a matvec subroutine), this package provides lightweight Fortran implementations of certain of the most useful Krylov methods to solve a variety of problems, among which:
+Targeting large-scale linear algebra applications where the matrix $\mathbf{A}$ is only defined implicitly (e.g. through a call to a matvec subroutine), this package provides lightweight Fortran implementations of the most useful Krylov methods to solve a variety of problems, among which:

 1. Eigenvalue Decomposition $$\mathbf{A} \mathbf{x} = \lambda \mathbf{x}$$